BLCM/modding-web/_pages/bl3runningmods.md

 Instead, BL3 modding requires that a program modifies the hotfixes that are being sent from Gearbox, and so another program has to get in the way and do that.
-There are now two methods to do this: [B3HM](https://www.nexusmods.com/borderlands3/mods/244) (Borderlands 3 Hotfix Merger), and [Open Hotfix Loader](https://github.com/apple1417/OpenHotfixLoader).
+There are now two methods to do this: [B3HM](https://www.nexusmods.com/borderlands3/mods/244) (Borderlands 3 Hotfix Merger), and [OpenHotfixLoader](https://github.com/apple1417/OpenHotfixLoader).

 # B3HM (Borderlands 3 Hotfix Merger)